DATAMATH CALCULATOR MUSEUM

 DISPLAY: The two Toshiba T6A39 are column drivers for small-to-medium-sized dot matrix graphic LCD’s, while the T6A40 is a row driver.
 They are compatible with Z80 based CPU’s and drives displays with up to 80 columns, resp.
 68 rows.
 The display size of the TI-85 is 128 * 64 pixel, therefore a total of three drivers are necessary.

-Texas Instruments revised the concept of the ViewScreen in 1994 and even 15 years later were three ViewScreen panels available:
+Texas Instruments revised the concept of the ViewScreen in 1994 and even 15 years later were four ViewScreen panels available:

 |• Panel 1: